divideandconquer/go-celery-api/README.md

 vagrant ssh go

 cd /vagrant

+# run from binary
+bin/go-celery-api

+# run from src code
 gom install
 gom run src/go-celery-api.go

 # you can also pass a configuration file to the go-celery-api:
 gom run src/go-celery-api.go -config=./config/config.json
+# or from the binary:
+bin/go-celery-api  -config=./config/config.json

 ```
 Note that in order for the default configuration to work you must add an entry for proxy to your `go` vagrant machine's